jackson15j/programming_notes/csharp_notes.md

 * See: [Microsoft: Libraries], [Microsoft: Packages].
 * **Also: [Microsoft: .NET API Browser] for API reference.**
+* Also: [Github: mono] for cross-platform & open source implementation of the .NET framework.
 * _".NET Standard"_ is the base package of BCL's (Base Class Libraries) that all other packages build upon. ~40 libraries.
 * Target _".NET Standard 4.0"_ for the widest user base.
 Done in your `.csproj`